Biography

 Projects

 We built a simple oscilloscope using Nexys 4 DDR board and PCB.
 First, the PCB transforms the input voltage signal into a signal with an acceptable voltage range for the FPGA board input, as well as generating knobs' control signal.
-The FPGA board then takes the processed signal and control signal to display waveforms, change voltage scale, adjust sweep time, etc. This work is the final project of the Digital Laboratory class at NCTU.
+The FPGA board then takes the processed signal and control signal to display waveforms, change voltage scale, adjust sweep time, etc. This work is the final project of the Digital Laboratory class at NYCU.

 Implemented 8-bit Huffman coding algorithm using System Verilog.
 The system takes an image as an input, the image contains 100 pixels and each pixel value is an integer between 1 to 6 (inclusive).
 The system then outputs the Huffman Code for each pixel value based on the source probability distribution (more frequent pixel values will have the shorter codewords).
-This is the final project of the Digital Circuit and Systems class in NCTU.
+This is the final project of the Digital Circuit and Systems class in NYCU.